emilecourthoud/emilecourthoud/README.md

 Hi there 👋 My name is [Emile](https://www.linkedin.com/in/emile-courthoud/)!

-I'm currenlty working as Founding Engineer at [acemate - AI for education](https://acemate.ai/).
+I'm currenlty working as Founding Engineer at [🖇️ Acemate - AI for education](https://acemate.ai/).
 If you wanna know more about me, check my [LinkedIn](https://www.linkedin.com/in/emile-courthoud/) or [get in touch](https://www.emilecourthoud.com/connect).

 ---